Murder of Lim Lee Tin: Murder and investigation

 The police investigations also extended to Lim's acquaintances.
 It led to the arrest of 29-year-old housewife Chin Seow Noi, a Malaysian and gambling partner of Lim.
 Upon her arrest on 1 February 1989 at her Jurong East flat, Chin confessed during police custody that she hired two men to help her "get rid of" Lim, who apparently harassed her for money over a period of time and took over S$10,000 from her.
-She was also shocked to hear that Lim, her former "male" lover, was actually a woman.
+She was also allegedly shocked to hear that Lim, her former lover, was not born male.
 One of the two men implicated by Chin was her younger brother Chin Yaw Kim, a 27-year-old insurance agent.
 Yaw Kim was arrested in Johor by the Royal Malaysia Police on 4 February 1989, and he was sent back to Singapore for investigations.
 Seow Noi was charged on 3 February 1989 with abetment of murder while Yaw Kim was charged on 7 February with murder.
 Under Singapore law, an offence of murder warrants the mandatory death penalty by hanging.
 On the same date Seow Noi was charged, she was charged in the same court with two other men, who both were involved in two separate murder cases.

 The third culprit, identified as 25-year-old bus ticket seller Ng Kim Heng, was hiding in Malaysia as the authorities listed his name on the wanted list and traced his whereabouts.
 Ng spent two years living under fake names before he was caught by the Malaysian authorities on 20 July 1991, and turned over to the Singaporean police for investigations.
 He was the third and final suspect to be charged with murder in relation to Lim's death.